 - Boiling water - make sure your water is freshly boiled to get the maximum quick pickled effect.

 - Sea salt - make sure you use a fine grind so that it dissolves quickly.
 You can also use table salt.

 - Sugar - to offset a bit of the acidity from the vinegar.

 How to make Quick Pickled Carrots

-- mix the boiling water, vinegar, salt and sugar together and stir until the salt and sugar dissolve.
+Prepare the brine.
+Mix the boiling water, vinegar, salt and sugar together and stir until the salt and sugar dissolve.

-If you have made this recipe, don’t forget to rate it below!
+Loved this?
+Don’t forget to rate it below!

 Quick Pickled Carrots

 - ½ pound carrots